OpenST/ost-wallet-sdk-android/documentation/OstWalletUI.md

 ### Set Theme Config

-Theme for OstWalletUI can be initialized by calling `setThemeConfig` API
+Theme for OstWalletUI can be initialized by calling `setThemeConfig` API.
+To define custom theme config, please refer [ThemeConfig](./ThemeConfig.md) documentation.

 **Parameters**<br/>
 &nbsp;_config: Config to use for UI_<br/>

-* Create config file by title `theme-config.json in assets directory`
+* Create config file by title `theme-config.json` in assets directory

 ```java
 try {